sugarvillela/Stemmer/README.md

 # Stemmer
 Outputs list for word search, and traces back affixes for found roots

+## Note
+* I called this program a stemmer, but it is really a partial lemmatizer.
+What's the difference?
+* A stemmer is a quick, computationally inexpensive way of hashing several different forms of a word to a single string.
+For example, 'convinces','convinced' and 'convincing' all return 'convinc'.
+Though 'convinc' is not a real word, it does serve to join the various forms together.
+This is enough for a lot of purposes, and there are plenty of implementations of the Porter stemmer available.
+* A lemmatizer goes a little more in depth, trying to reconstruct a real word and also trying to sort through irregular forms like 'run' and 'ran'.
+* Since this program tries to return real words, it works toward the latter task.

 ## Overview
-* A stemmer is a program that tries to strip the prefixes and suffixes from a word to find its root.
-This is naturally difficult for a computer.
+* Trying to strip the prefixes and suffixes from a word to find its root is difficult for a computer.
 Natural language is not context free, and for every rule there is an exception.
 There are even exceptions for which there are no rules.

-* In light of this, the best a stemmer can do is output a short list of candidate words.
-You then use the stemmer in conjunction with another program that can reference a list of known root words.
-When you find a candidate word that is a root word, you call the stemmer's traceback function to get a list of the prefixes and suffixes were stripped off to make that word.
+* In light of this, a good first step is output a short list of candidate words.
+You then feed the output into another program that can reference a list of known root words.
+When you find a candidate word that is a root word, you call the lemmatizer's traceback function to get a list of the prefixes and suffixes were stripped off to make that word.
 Put it all together and you have a valid breakdown of the word, so you're a step closer to finding its semantic meaning.

 ## Examples
 * Say you have a made up word like **overeatery**.
-Feed that to the stemmer and you will get this list:
+Feed that to the lemmatizer and you will get this list:
 > overeaterie
 overeater
 overeate